 Chronic bronchitis is a type of chronic obstructive pulmonary disease (COPD).

 Chronic bronchitis is caused by damage to the airways.
 Common causes of lung damage include:

 - Inhaling toxins or other irritants

-Cigarette smoking is the greatest risk factor for developing chronic bronchitis.
-The number of cigarettes smoked and years as a smoker increase the risk of disease.
-Frequent and long-term smoking also increase the chance of severe chronic bronchitis.
+Cigarette smoking is the greatest risk factor for chronic bronchitis.
+The higher the number of total cigarettes smoked the higher the risk of disease.

 - Long-term exposure to chemicals, dust, and other substances that have been inhaled

 - Exposure to secondhand smoke

 - Long term asthma